 The great discovery is that, for some reason, they aren’t attracted to the scent of some essential oils.
 The smell of certain essential oils is so disgusting to ticks that they would rather go hungry than come any closer to your dog, your horse, or yourself!
 These include geranium, grapefruit, cedarwood, rosewood, and lemongrass all of which are in Vita Canis Tick Off, of course, 🙂.
 For example, the cedarwood oil kills ticks in 6 different ways: death by dehydration, neutralization of bodily fluids, encapsulation and/or emulsification of bodily fats, prevention of breathing, pheromonal interference that interrupts processes necessary to metabolism, movement, reproduction and feeding, and dissolving insect larvae.

 The active ingredients found in lemongrass essential oil are also very unpleasant for fleas.
 It won’t kill fleas but it can convince them to leave a pet host and stay away from your house.

 How do you choose between Tick Off and Insect Repelling Citrus Spray?

-I use Tick Off when walking my dogs in the woods, fields and parks and during the high season, I spray myself as well.
+I use Tick Off when walking my dogs in the woods, fields, and parks and during the high season, I spray myself as well.
 The midges are bothering me already on our daily walks but not so much my dogs.
 I then use Insect repelling spray to spray my hair and coat to repel them.
 I spray my dogs with Insect repelling spray if we go socialising with other dogs, which is very rare to be honest, apart from the pups.

-Which one have you tried?
+Which one of the natural flea and tick repelling treatments have you tried?